arch20collection/doudizhu/README.md

 * Player: ADT of a player 玩家ADT
 * Server: class of server 服务器
 * StartPanel: JPanel for starting/connecting a server 开始页面选择client或server模式
+## How-to
+The program will run automatically after compilation.
+User will be prompted to click "ready" to notify the server.
+Game starts in turn when all users are ready, allowing each player to choose cards and send.
+As one user sends out all his/her cards, game terminates by announcing the winning player.